-Fundamental skills learned in physical education are the building blocks of more complex competencies needed to engage in sports, physical activities, and exercise settings.
+Fundamental skills learned in physical education are the building blocks of more complex competencies needed to engage in sports, physical activities, and other exercise settings.
 As motor skills competence increases, physical activity participation also increases and that increased participation feeds back into motor skills competence.
 An increasing amount of evidence suggests that people who feel competent in performing physical skills remain more active throughout their lives.
 Conversely, those who are less skilled may be hesitant to display what they perceive as a shortcoming and may opt out of activities requiring higher levels of motor competence.
-In addition, there is compelling evidence that the COVID-19 pandemic has affected physical activity and sedentary behavior-impacting physical, mental, and psychosocial health; and cognitive and academic performance.
-The revised standards and forthcoming curriculum framework support a planned sequential K-12 standards-based program of curricula and instruction designed to develop motor skills, knowledge, and behaviors of healthy active living, physical fitness, sportsmanship, self-efficacy, and emotional intelligence, and achieve the goals of becoming knowledgeable and skillful movers who value and adopt a physically active, healthy lifestyle and understand the science behind physical movement.
-Attachments A and B include the strikethrough and clean versions of the proposed standards.
-Attachment A includes the strikethrough version of the proposed 2022 Physical Education Standards of Learning.
-Attachment B is the clean version of the proposed 2022 Physical Education Standards of Learning.
+There is, however, compelling evidence that the COVID-19 pandemic has affected physical activity and sedentary behavior-impacting physical, mental, and psychosocial health; and cognitive and academic performance.
+The revised standards support a planned sequential K-12 standards-based program of curricula and instruction designed to develop motor skills, knowledge, and behaviors of healthy active living, physical fitness, sportsmanship, self-efficacy, and emotional intelligence, and achieve the goals of becoming knowledgeable and skillful movers who value and adopt a physically active, healthy lifestyle and understand the science behind physical movement.